proycon/foliadocserve/README.rst

 Other modifiers are PARENT and and ANCESTOR.
 PARENT will at most go one element up, whereas ANCESTOR will go on to the largest element::

- SELECT lemma FOR w WHERE (PARENT s HAS text CONTAINS "wine")
+ SELECT lemma FOR w WHERE (PARENT s WHERE  text CONTAINS "wine")

 Instead of **PARENT**, the use of a nested **FOR** is preferred and more efficient::